section-engineering-education/engineering-education/content/articles/how-to-add-support-for-spatial-data-in-your-database-using-geoalchemy-and-spatialite/index.md

 This file describes what flask_migrate sees from the models as the changes to be applied to the database.

-These changes are applied by calling the `upgrade` function in this file, and reverted by calling the `downgrade` function.
+These changes are applied by calling the `upgrade` function in this file and reverted by calling the `downgrade` function.
 What we want is to apply the changes, so we need to call `upgrade`.

 However, Alembic (which is what flask_migrate runs on) doesn't import the required dependency for the geoalchemy2 field for us in the migration script.

 We need to add that before running the upgrade function.
-Otherwise we would get an error, so we need to edit this script before using it.
+Otherwise, we would get an error, so we need to edit this script before using it.

 This is what makes flask_migrate so flexible as it allows us to introspect before running upgrades on the database.